openmrs/openmrs-eip/README.md

 queues in the artemis instance, there will be a queue name for each remote site where the name is of the format `activemq:openmrs.sync.request.{SITE_IDENTIFIER}` where `{SITE_IDENTIFIER}` is the value of the identifier column of the site row in the site_info table.

+# Reconciliation
+Some admins might wish to run a check to ensure all synced entities from remote sites do actually exist in the central database, this features allows this to be possible.
+Currently, it only verifies existence of entities both in remote and central, it does not verify that the row level data in central matches that in a remote site, the major blocker to doing row level comparison is that some entities can exist at multiple remote sites, therefore, no single site can be the source of truth for an entity until we come up with some business rules to select one, one possible criteria could be the site where the entity was last modified.

+The way the reconciliation works is that central sends out a reconciliation request to each known remote site, central then periodically runs a task to check the status of each remote site's reconciliation.
+Upon receiving a reconciliation request, a remote site responds by taking a snapshot of each synced table to determine exactly how many existing rows to reconcile, any rows inserted after the snapshot is taken are excluded from the current reconciliation.
+The remote site scans each synced table and submits the entity uuids in batches for all the existing rows that were included in the snapshot including the uuids of any deleted rows that were in the snapshot, finally the remote site sends all known uuids of previously deleted rows.
+Central processes each batch of received uuids and verifies that each uuid exists in central, any uuid that does not exist results in a sync request generated for the associated entity matching the missing uuid.
+After all uuids are processed for each table for a single site, then that site's reconciliation date completed is set.
+After all site reconciliations have date completed set, summary reports are generated and inserted into the `reconcile_table_summary` table for each table and remote site, the summary includes the count of any missing entities, undeleted entities, missing and undeleted entities detected in the sync and error queues.
+Then finally reconciliation is marked as completed.

+The reconciliation process is initiated from central, the task can be scheduled to run via the receiver application property named `reconcile.schedule.cron` it takes a spring cron expression.
+To disable, leave the value blank, please refer to spring's documentation on cron expressions, you can also refer to the [CronExpression javadocs](https://docs.spring.io/spring-framework/docs/6.0.13/javadoc-api/org/springframework/scheduling/support/CronExpression.html)

+The reconciliation task can also be triggered manually by inserting a row in the 'receiver_reconcile' table, the value of the identifier column is required to be unique.

 # Developer Guide
 ## Build